theforeman/foreman_maintain/README.md

 # Foreman Maintenance [![Build Status](https://travis-ci.org/theforeman/foreman_maintain.svg?branch=master)](https://travis-ci.org/theforeman/foreman_maintain) <a href="https://codeclimate.com/github/theforeman/foreman_maintain"><img src="https://codeclimate.com/github/theforeman/foreman_maintain/badges/gpa.svg" /></a>

-`foreman_maintain` aims to provide various features that helps keep the Foreman/Satellite up and running.
+The `foreman_maintain` aims to provide various features that helps keep the Foreman/Satellite up and running.
 It supports multiple versions and subparts of the Foreman infrastructure, including server or smart proxy and is smart enough to provide the right tools for the specific version.